s-dharmik/MERN_Blog_app/README.md

 4. Open http://localhost:3000 in your browser to view the app.

 ## Contributing 🛂
-If you would like to contribute to this project, feel free to submit a pull request.
+If you would like to contribute to this project, feel free to send a PR.
+I will be really happy to have you.